More and more employers are asking, “why should we hire you?”

 Tell them how many people you led, what topics you guided them on, what you learned as a leader.
 And then show them that you’re interested in leadership, or that you enjoy it as well!

 The “distinguisher” is something that you add at the end of your answer to show interest in the subject and make yourself more memorable.
 It’s one of those job interview tips that is surprisingly easy to do once you know about it, and it has a huge potential payoff!
 So it’s well worth it!

 What can you use as your “distinguisher”?
 Maybe you’ve given a talk or presentation on the subject.

 Maybe you’ve spent a lot of time reading about this area because you’re particularly interested in it.

 Something involving a unique story about some connection you have to the topic.
-Now when the hiring manager is trying to recall all of the people they interviewed, your answer will stand out.
-If this doesn’t quite make sense yet, here’s an example.
+Now when the hiring manager is trying to choose between all of the people they interviewed, your answer will stand out in their mind!

 If they talk to 10 or 15 people for a position, the answers will sort of blend together when they go to review each interview and make a decision.
 So this is a huge factor in getting hired.

 Just be ready for follow-up questions when you use the “distinguisher” strategy to answer why they should hire you.